duguorong009/sha256_expander_benchmark/README.md

-# SHA256 hash benchmark using Polyhedra Expander(WIP)
+# SHA256 hash benchmark using Polyhedra Expander

 ## How to run
 1. Clone the repo